Need more help or advice? Can’t find the answer to your question?

-The Students’ Union know that disciplinaries can be very stressful and difficult for students, which is why we strongly recomend you seek support from the Students’ Union and our academic advice team.
-We highly recomend that you have someone throughout your panel, you can bring a friend that you trust or a SU representative.
+The Students’ Union know that disciplinaries can be very stressful and difficult for students, which is why we strongly recommend you seek support from the Students’ Union and our academic advice team.
+We highly recommend that you have someone to accompany you to your panel, you can bring a friend that you trust or a SU representative.
+You can also appeal the decision made at a disciplinary panel.

 What can the Students’ Union do?